vsrinivas/fuchsia/docs/targets/rpi3.md

 2. bootcode.bin and start.elf files.
 Can be obtainied from [here](https://github.com/raspberrypi/firmware/tree/master/boot)

-3. build armstub8.bin from source that can be found [here](https://github.com/raspberrypi/tools/tree/master/armstubs) and copy to sd card

-4. copy the magenta.bin file from you build to the sd card as kernel8.img
+3. copy the magenta.bin file from you build to the sd card as kernel8.img

-5. serial console is available on the rpi3 header.
+4. serial console is available on the rpi3 header.
   1. Pin 6 - GND
   2. Pin 8 - TXD (output from Pi)
   3. Pin 10 - RXD (input to pi)